+You know the drill.
+You introduce a shiny new tool, and... crickets.
 The most effective software is the kind your team actually uses.
-Adding another app with a separate login is often a recipe for low adoption.
-When it comes to managing your hybrid office, the best workspace booking tools are the ones that live inside the platforms your team already uses every day, like Slack or Microsoft Teams.
-This seamless integration makes booking a desk as easy as sending a message, removing friction and ensuring everyone gets on board.
-In this article, we’ll compare the top tools that prioritize a user-friendly experience and fit right into your existing workflow.
+Adding another app with a separate login is a recipe for low adoption.
+When it comes to managing your hybrid office, the best hot desking tool is one that lives inside the platforms your team already uses every day, like Slack or Microsoft Teams.
+This makes employee self-service desk booking as easy as sending a message, removing friction and ensuring everyone gets on board.
+We’ll compare the top tools that fit right into your existing workflow.

 Key Takeaways